 To become an Operations Manager in Australia, you need a bachelor's degree in management, finance, business, marketing, or another related field, including work experience.
 A postgraduate degree in business administration is valuable to work in this role.

-If you plan to become an Operations Manager, read this blog to learn about the steps to pursue this profession, the skills needed to succeed, the courses to qualify, and the salary to expect at different stages of your career path.
+If you plan to become an Operations Manager, read this blog to learn about the steps to pursue this profession, the skills needed to succeed, the qualifications, courses, job opportunities, and the salary expected at different stages of your career path.

 1. What Is Operations Management?